Have you ever wondered why printed circuit boards (PCB) are always green?

 No matter how diligent the designers and manufacturers are, there is a risk that defects, human errors, or bugs will occur at any point.

 What should you test?
-As the PCBs have a few different parts and each of these impacts the overall circuit and electronics assembly.
+As PCBs have a few different parts, each impacting the overall circuit and electronics assembly.
 Therefore, it would be ideal for testing everything.
 Some things to include are:

 - Mechanical strength

 - Electrical conduction

 Testing primarily involves monitoring the product that will deliver the sought output.
 Several methods are used to ascertain this, and where there are failures, they are analyzed to determine where the faults occurred.